-• Using a fuel other than that specified could adversely affect the emission control systems, and may also affect warranty coverage.
+Using a fuel other than that specified could adversely affect the emission control systems, and may also affect warranty coverage.

-- Under no circumstances should a leaded gasoline be used, since this will damage the three way catalyst. - Do not use E-85 fuel in your vehicle.
-Your vehicle is not designed to run on E-85 fuel.
-Using E-85 fuel can damage the fuel system components and is not covered by the NISSAN vehicle limited warranty.
+- Under no circumstances should a leaded gasoline be used, since this will damage the three way catalyst. - Do not use E-15 or E-85 fuel in your vehicle.
+Your vehicle is not designed to run on E-15 or E-85 fuel.
+Using E-15 or E-85 fuel in a vehicle not specifically designed for E-15 or E-85 fuel can adversely affect the emission control devices and svstems of the vehicle.
+Damage caused by such fuel is not covered by the NISSAN new vehicle limited warrantv. - U.S. government regulations require ethanol dispensing pumps to be identified by a small, square, orange and black label with the common abbreviation or the appropriate percentage for that region.

-For additional information, see "Capacities and recommended fuel/lubricants" (P.9-2).
+For additional information, see "Capacities and recommended fluids/lubricants" (P.9-2).

-ENGINE OIL RECOMMENDATION:
+FNGINE OIL RECOMMENDATION:

+- Genuine NISSAN engine oil or equivalent

-- Engine oil with API Certification Mark - Viscosity SAE 5W-30
+- Engine oil with API Certification Mark

+- Viscosity SAE 5W-30

-See "Capacities and recommended fuel/lubricants" (P.9-2) for engine oil and oil filter recommendation.
+See "Capacities and recommended fluids/lubricants" (P.9-2) for engine oil and oil filter recommendation.